before80/go_docs/content/stdLib/reflect.md

 ``` go
 func (v Value) Pointer() uintptr
 ```

+Pointer returns v's value as a uintptr.
+It panics if v's Kind is not Chan, Func, Map, Pointer, Slice, or UnsafePointer.

+If v's Kind is Func, the returned pointer is an underlying code pointer, but not necessarily enough to identify a single function uniquely.
+The only guarantee is that the result is zero if and only if v is a nil func Value.

+If v's Kind is Slice, the returned pointer is to the first element of the slice.
+If the slice is nil the returned value is 0.
+If the slice is empty but non-nil the return value is non-zero.

+It's preferred to use uintptr(Value.UnsafePointer()) to get the equivalent result.

 ​	Pointer方法返回 v 的值作为 uintptr。如果 v 的 Kind 不是 Chan、Func、Map、Pointer、Slice 或 UnsafePointer，则会出现 panic。